qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 #. proceed to the translation locally
 #. upload the modified files to their sources (Transifex or GitHub).

-While downloading and uploading tranlatable files can be done with Transifex, it's not advised to use this process (or very carefully).
-Because there's no versionning system on Transifex, the file you upload will simply replace the existing one and potentially overwrite any modification made by others on the platform in the meantime.
+While downloading and uploading translatable files can be done with Transifex, it's not advised to use this process.
+Since there's no versioning system on Transifex, the file you upload will simply replace the existing one and potentially overwrite any modification made by others on the platform in the meantime.